qingzma/DBEstClient/README.md

 ## Documentation

 ## TODO
-- SimpleModelTrainer
 - SQL size cluase to include num_count.csv
-- scaling factor for AVG is not correct.
 - embedding.
 - one mdn model instead of many.